Rana Daggubati: Early life and family

 Ramanaidu Daggubati was born on 14 December 1984 in a Telugu family to film producer D. Suresh Babu in Madras (present-day Chennai), Tamil Nadu.
 He was named after his paternal grandfather and movie mogul D. Ramanaidu.
 A member of the Daggubati–Akkineni family, his paternal uncle Venkatesh, maternal uncle Nagarjuna and his son (Daggubati's cousin) Naga Chaitanya are also actors.
 Rana revealed in 2016 that he is blind in his right eye, and his left eye is a transplanted one.
 The surgery was done in L. V. Prasad Hospital, Hyderabad.
 Another surgery was done on his right eye when he was 14, but was unsuccessful.

 Rana did his early schooling in Chennai at Chettinad Vidyashram.
 He later shifted to Hyderabad, Telangana, where he studied at Nalanda Vidya Bhavan High School and The Hyderabad Public School, Begumpet.
 At Hyderabad Public School, he was classmates with Ram Charan, Sharwanand, Nikhil Siddharth, and Nag Ashwin.
-His collegiate studies were at St. Mary's College, Hyderabad.
-Rana holds a degree in Industrial photography.
+His enrolled for his collegiate studies at St. Mary's College, Hyderabad but eventually dropped out.
 He lives with his family in Film Nagar Hyderabad.
 He also owns a flat in Mumbai.